Gourang97/max-ai/docs/source/quickstart.rst

 Logging
 _______

-Generic logging module available in max to log objects in a workflow

-Generic logging method is in `maxairesources/logging/logger.py` file. use `get_logger` method to get logger object.
+Generic logging module available in max to log objects in a workflow The logging method is in `maxairesources/logging/logger.py` file. use `get_logger` method to get logger object.

 ::